ALMANAQUE DE PESQUISA / GHRH + GHRP

 What the CJC-1295 Ipamorelin Literature Has Established

-In a published Phase I/II-context human study, CJC-1295 at 60–90 µg/kg subcutaneous increased mean GH by 46% and IGF-1 by 45% one week post-dose, with pulsatile GH secretion preserved and basal GH elevated 7.5-fold.[1]
-Ipamorelin, described in the first selectivity study as the first selective growth hormone secretagogue, did not elevate ACTH, cortisol, FSH, LH, prolactin, or TSH even at doses more than 200-fold above its GH-release ED50 in rat and swine models.[3]
+In a published Phase I/II-context human study, CJC-1295 at 60–90 µg/kg subcutaneous increased mean GH by 46% and IGF-1 by 45% one week post-dose, with pulsatile GH secretion preserved and basal GH elevated 7.5-fold [1].
+Ipamorelin, described in the first selectivity study as the first selective growth hormone secretagogue, did not elevate ACTH, cortisol, FSH, LH, prolactin, or TSH even at doses more than 200-fold above its GH-release ED50 in rat and swine models [3].
+This selectivity profile distinguishes ipamorelin from earlier GHRPs (GHRP-6, GHRP-2) and shapes the compound's safety record in published Phase I trials.

-The published literature spans six species: human, rat, mouse, swine, bovine, and canine — and has extended into equine anti-doping enforcement where an immuno-PCR assay confirmed CJC-1295-albumin conjugate in thoroughbred plasma at a 50 pg/mL threshold.[22]
-The evidence base encompasses mechanism-of-action studies, pharmacokinetic characterizations (including the albumin-bioconjugation half-life extension of the DAC form[2]), bone mineral content and longitudinal bone growth outcomes,[4][9] gastrointestinal motility restoration in postoperative ileus models,[10] sleep architecture modulation via ghrelin-receptor agonism,[12] and the proteomic downstream shifts of GH/IGF-1 axis activation in healthy men.[6]
+The published literature spans six species: human, rat, mouse, swine, bovine, and canine — and has extended into equine anti-doping enforcement where an immuno-PCR assay confirmed CJC-1295-albumin conjugate in thoroughbred plasma at a 50 pg/mL threshold [22].
+The evidence base encompasses mechanism-of-action studies, pharmacokinetic characterizations (including the albumin-bioconjugation half-life extension of the DAC form [2]), bone mineral content and longitudinal bone growth outcomes [4][9], gastrointestinal motility restoration in postoperative ileus models [10], sleep architecture modulation via ghrelin-receptor agonism [12], body composition in GH-knockout mice [5], and the proteomic downstream shifts of GH/IGF-1 axis activation in healthy men [6].

 Neither CJC-1295 nor ipamorelin holds FDA approval for any human indication.
 Both appear on the WADA Prohibited List (Section S2: Peptide Hormones, Growth Factors, Related Substances and Mimetics).
-See the regulatory status section.
+The regulatory and compliance record is indexed in the References and About sections of this almanac.

 The CJC-1295 Ipamorelin Blend: Synergistic Growth Hormone Secretagogues